TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 76/Psalms 76.6.md

 ---

-At thy rebuke, O God of Jacob, Both chariot and horse are cast into a deep sleep.
+At your rebuke, God of Jacob, both chariot and horse are cast into a deep sleep.